mobess12/Online_Retail_Analysis_Capstone_Project/README.md

     - Save cleaned dataset as processed data
     - Use descriptive statistics to understand the data
 4. Explore Data and Visualise
+    - Statistics
+    - Probability
     - Create visualisations based on sales, customers and products to identify trends and patterns for key insights, conclusions, recommendations and improvements
     - Create RFM cluster analysis to identify customer categories
     - Create visualisations in line with hypotheses, detailing key insights, conclusions, recommendations and improvements.
     - Commentary on ethical and societal considerations for each hypothesis
     - Test hypotheses using T Test
+    - Store still images in the appropriate folders (plotly charts)
 5. Dashboard Creation
     - Use a wireframe and Tableau to plan and create an interactive dashboard that includes key metrics and visualisations in line with the hypotheses
+    - Store screengrabs of the wireframe and dashboard in the appropriate folders
+6. README
+    - Write comprehensive README document
+    - Store KanBan phases images in the appropriate folder

 ## The rationale to map the business requirements to the Data Visualisations

 - Enhance Customer Retention and Engagement
 - Enhance Marketing and Strategy for High Value Customers (loyalty & Reward Schemes)
-- Optimize Product Offerings and Inventory Management
+- Optimise Product Offerings and Inventory Management
 - Drive Expansion To Other Regions
 - Drive Strategic Sales Growth